 The novel coronavirus pandemic has taught us several lessons already and there’s likely more to learn.
 We’ve learned the definition of essential businesses and personnel during a time of crisis, the term “social distancing”, which employees are able to perform their duties remotely, and more.
 We’ve also learned that pandemics need to be included in every organization’s business continuity/disaster recovery (BCDR) plan.
 If you already account for them in your business plan, kudos to you!
+I recently wrote about how to go about this for the Hartford Business Journal and have included more detail below.
 When putting together a BCDR plan, I think many of us focus on the more typical potential disasters that come to mind like weather, human, and data related incidents.
 When gathering my thoughts for this, I even subconsciously put pandemic last when listing out types of plans to consider making.
 Did you have a plan in place that’s helped get your business through this crisis?

 It’s been a difficult summer for Connecticut public schools when it comes to cybersecurity.
 In addition to the three Connecticut school districts hit by cyber attacks in late July, it recently came to light that the Wolcott public school district suffered a devastating ransomware attack months ago from which it has not fully recovered.
 No data was stolen, but a great deal of data was locked and held for ransom, much of which was not backed up.
 As a result, teachers are starting the new school year without key materials.

 Start improving your cybersecurity posture now with this ebook, free when you subscribe to our blog.